retrography/files_generator/README.md

 # Files Generator
-This script generates a set of text files according to the cases described in "testcases.txt".
-Further purpose is to analyze and compare the Similarity Algorithms (LSH, TLSH, SDHASH).
+This script generates a set of text files according to the cases described in "testcases.txt". <br /> Further purpose is to analyze and compare the Similarity Algorithms (LSH, TLSH, SDHASH).

 ### Parameters